 Generally, divers are allocated 30 minutes to a maximum of one hour to be submerged underwater and at high pressures.
 Deep Trekker ROVs are completely portable, allowing divers to pick up, take off and take their ROV anywhere without the added use of bulky equipment, computers or generators.
 Its portability also helps to eliminate unpredictable and dangerous missions for dive teams.

-While not intended to replace divers, the DTG2 and DTX2 work in tandem with divers and are critical in the safety and monitoring of commercial diving.
+While not intended to replace divers, the DTG3 ROV and REVOLUTION ROV work in tandem with divers and are critical in the safety and monitoring of commercial diving.

 For more information on safe diving practices or to schedule a demo of a Deep Trekker underwater ROV, contact us today >

 Inspecting turbine blades is critical to plan maintenance and avoid downtime....

 Our Certified Service Partner in Norway, ROVpartner came to visit us...